-- > Is this the right thing to do? - > How can I be a voice of integrity, and set a good example for others? - > Will this produce the right outcome for us? - > Would I act differently if it were my own property, money, information or reputation at stake?
+Is this the right thing to do?

+How can I be a voice of integrity, and set a good example for others?

+Will this produce the right outcome for us?

+Would I act differently if it were my own property, money, information or reputation at stake?

-In FY2023 we participated in a study run by Great Place to Work and were awarded an engagement score of 87%.
-We were certified as a Great Place to Work demonstrating that our collective efforts on culture and engagement have had a positive impact on our employee experience.
+We regularly participate in external employee surveys that measure our workplace culture and behaviours.
+Our 2024 Great Place to Work results reinforce our strong commitment to creating an ethical, safe and inclusive workplace.
+This is evidenced by the psychological healthy workplace, approachable leadership and ethical leadership questions gaining percentage scores in the 90s.